nautobot/community/README.md

 Community meetings will be held monthly on Slack.

+Any meeting-related content will live in the `meetings/` directory.

 Please visit the [Nautobot Community Meetings](meetings/README.md) to learn more such as how we will run the meetings and how you can participate.

 # Come Join Us on Slack